-Weekend and Holiday Schedules for Clerkships and Other Clinical Rotations: The University and its clinical sites do not adhere to the same holiday schedules.
-This may complicate weekend and holiday scheduling for clinical rotations.
+Weekend Schedules for Clerkships and Other Clinical Rotations: The University and its clinical sites may not adhere to the same holiday schedules.
+This may complicate weekend scheduling for clinical rotations.
 The policy agreed to by the medical school and our hospital partners regarding weekend and holiday scheduling is as follows:

-- It may not be possible for students to predict their weekend and holiday work schedule far in advance.
+- It may not be possible for students to predict their weekend work schedule far in advance.
 Students' clinical assignments and/or call schedules are generally not finalized until a rotation is about to begin.
 If students have scheduling questions about upcoming clerkships or clinical rotations, they should contact the appropriate Clerkship Coordinator or Course Administrator via e-mail as early as possible.
 Occasionally (but without guarantee), clinical assignments can be adjusted in advance to accommodate important scheduled events (such as an upcoming wedding).
-It may not be possible to accommodate requests after clinical assignments have been made. - For all Monday holidays, students should make plans as though they will have to work except for Martin Luther King Jr Day and Juneteenth.
-If students are on a rotation at an institution that observes a Monday holiday and they are not scheduled to work, then they will be off.
-If the institution does not observe the Monday holiday, then students will be expected to work. - Students will be expected to work on July 4 if they are working on a service that has a call rotation and their team/service is working. - Years 3 and 4 students are expected to work a full day on the Wednesday before Thanksgiving.
+It may not be possible to accommodate requests after clinical assignments have been made. - If students are on a rotation at an institution that observes a holiday (e.g., Veterans Day, Presidents Day), and they are not scheduled to work, they will then have such day off. - Years 3 and 4 students are expected to work a full day on the Wednesday before Thanksgiving.
 All Years 3 and 4 AMS students are off for four days at Thanksgiving, including the holiday itself and the following Friday/Saturday/Sunday, regardless of which clinical rotation they are on.
 All students are expected to return for a normal workday on the Monday following Thanksgiving. - Students in Years 3 and 4 have a minimum of one week of vacation for the Winter break.
 The exact schedule varies from year to year and is posted on the class calendars.
 Depending on the schedule, students may be required to work on New Year's Eve and/or New Year's Day.